 Pork and sauerkraut is very much a Pennsylvania Dutch food tradition and is still popular there.

 Pork and Sauerkraut Skillet

-- In a large skillet, heat vegetable oil over medium heat.
-Add diced potato.
-This takes the longest to cook, so you'll start with it first.
-Saute until pieces start to turn translucent and soften, about 5 minutes.
+- In a large skillet, heat the vegetable oil over medium heat and add the potato.
+Saute the potato until the pieces start to turn translucent and brown on the edges, about 5 minutes.

-- Add onion and kielbasa.
+- Add the onion and kielbasa.
 Toss until kielbasa browns and onion softens, about 5 minutes.

-- Add rinsed and drained sauerkraut, apple juice and brown sugar, mixing until combined.
-Reduce to a low simmer and simmer for 10-12 minutes.
+- Stir in the rinsed and drained sauerkraut, apple juice and brown sugar, mixing until combined.
+Reduce to a low and simmer for 10-12 minutes.

-- Season with fine sea salt and freshly ground black pepper.
+- Season with the salt and freshly ground black pepper.

 - Serve immediately.

 - If you've tried this recipe come back and let us know how it was in the comments or star ratings.